splunk/splunk-heatwave-viz/README.md

 Use case examples:
 -----------------

+### On building your searches
+Heatwave relies heavily on the timechart command to bucket the data appropriatley.
+So when constructing a search queries you should keep in mind that the search needs to end with a "| timechart" command that buckets your data.
+Example searches can be seen below.
+The only exception to this is when you use our custom search command "threshold".

 ### Unix
 In the following example we will view the percentage load of a cpu over time, with relation to the top 30 processes that are running during the specified timespan.